← Back to blog

 • More time and admin: photos, listings, viewings, paperwork, and payment safety.

-• Risk of scammers and no-shows; you must manage protected payments.
+• Risk of scammers and no-shows; you must verify cleared payment carefully.

 Selling to a dealer (trade-in or outright)